The Lucy Covington Initiative

 - Honoring Lucy Covington | Tribal Times

-Developed in cooperation with representatives from area Native communities, the Prairie Restoration Project is a major sustainability initiative will restore 120 acres of campus land to its native “Palouse” prairie habitat.
-In addition to giving our students countless learning and research opportunities, the project benefits the environment for the entire region.
+Developed in cooperation with representatives from area Native communities, the Prairie Restoration Project is a major sustainability initiative that will restore 120 acres of campus land to its native “Palouse” prairie habitat.
 This project will create a model for boosting regional biodiversity while establishing an educational and recreational space that connects visitors to a long-lost landscape.

 Both the Lucy Covington and Prairie Restoration initiatives seek to remind us of our region’s significant cultural and natural history and to serve as demonstrations of EWU’s commitment to conservation, equality, and sustainability.
 Together, these initiatives represent an approach to understanding how we can establish reciprocal relationships with our natural environment and partnerships with Tribal Communities that will build upon the strength of shared knowledge and decision-making to ensure a vibrant community for generations to come.